top of page

 Inflammation is a complex process that involves hundreds of interacting genes (1).
 Briefly, it is triggered by microglial cells that act as sentinels by monitoring neighboring cells for distress due to infection, injury or disease.
 When they detect distress, they release two types of protein signals: chemokines that recruit white blood cells from circulation, and cytokines that activate inflammatory responses in the recruited cells, in the distressed cells, and in glial cells that sustain and amplify this signaling.
 Depending on where the distressed cells are located, this initiates neuroinflammation in the nervous system, visceral inflammation in organs or somatic inflammation elsewhere in the body.

 Inflammation evolved as a protective response that helps cells recover from distress and then shuts down.
 In some cases, however, it advances to chronic inflammation that injures or kills the distressed cells it evolved to protect.
 Chronic inflammation drives a broad range of diseases that cause lifetime disabilities and over 50% of global deaths (2).
-These include type 2 diabetes and metabolic syndrome, cardiovascular disease, autoimmune diseases and chronic kidney disease (3), and neurodegenerative diseases (4-6).
-Chronic inflammation is also associated with disabling conditions such as psychiatric disorders (7-8), brain fog following infection or immunotherapy (9-11), chronic pain and spinal and peripheral neuropathy (12-14), and retinal diseases that cause progressive blindness.
+These include type 2 diabetes and metabolic syndrome, cardiovascular disease, autoimmune diseases and chronic kidney disease (3), and multiple forms of neurodegenerative disease (4-7) including retinal degeneration that causes progressive blindness.
+Chronic inflammation is also associated with disabling neurological disorders including psychiatric conditions (8-9), brain fog complications of infection or immunotherapy (10-12), chronic pain, and spinal and peripheral neuropathy (13-15).

 Novel design